Chapter 25

 Let us begin with,

-THE BUILDING OF HIS HOUSE
+THE BUILDING OF SOLOMON’S HOUSE

 King Solomon spent thirteen years in the construction of his house.
+This is recorded in,

 1 Kings 7:1